 Master of Teaching – course notices

-Timetables for the Master of Teaching course can be downloaded from the faculty's timetables page.
-To ensure they are allocated to tutorial groups, all students must also download a personal timetable from the MyUni self-administration website during Orientation week.
+Timetables for the Master of Teaching can be found on the faculty's timetables page.
+To be allocated to seminar and tutorial groups, all students must download a personal timetable from the MyUni site (available from mid-February).

 Semester dates can be viewed on the University's Timetable website.